commodityvectors/circus/docs/source/for-ops/circusweb.rst

 Here is how it's split:

-* The `circushttpd.py` file contains the "views" definitions and some code to handle the socket connection (via socketio).
+* The `cvec_circushttpd.py` file contains the "views" definitions and some code to handle the socket connection (via socketio).
-* the `controller.py` contains a single class which is in charge of doing the communication with the circus controller.
+* the `controller.py` contains a single class which is in charge of doing the communication with the cvec_circus controller.
 It allows to have a nicer high level API when defining the web server.

 If you want to add a feature in the web console you can reuse the code that's